gtopcu/aws-templates/Serverless-SAM/_serverlessNotes.md

     * Define the DLQ on SQS, not Lambda
     * ApproximateAgeOfOldestMessage CloudWatch Metric + Alarm, queue redrive + event forking pipeline

 SNS:
 - Can filter/retry, filter PII data.
 Supports 3rd party HTTP.
 Fan-out to multiple SQS.
 - FIFO (3000TPS) can now deliver to non-FIFO, now support archiving & replays , 5 min idempotency
 - Supports millions of subscribers with small latency (<100ms)
 - Async event sources(SNS, S3, EventBridge) do not wait for callback from lambda(no timeout), passes it to the lambda handler
 - Lambda invocation errors(throttling/large size/timeout):
     * Retries 2 times defeault (RetryAttempts) for max of 6 hours default (Maximum Event Age)
     * Performs 3 immediate tries, 2 at 1 second apart, 10 backing off from 1 second to 20 seconds, and 100,000 at 20 seconds apart
     * Can also define DLQ on the topic

 EventBridge:
-- 70ms latency avg, 24 hour retry max, 256KB max, 1$ per 1 million events, free delivery to AWS services
+- 70ms latency avg, 24 hour retry max, 256KB max 1$ per 1 million events, free delivery to AWS services, 5 receivers max per rule
 - Use versions in events & schema registry
 - Use open source EventBridge Atlas for visualization
 - In dev/test, use archive/replay for live events(replays get new messageID!).
 Send to CW logs & tail logs for debugging
-- API Destinations 5sec max timeout(60 for SF HTTP endpoints)
 - EventBridge scheduler: 1 time or recurring, timezone support, start/end time, flexible window
+- API destinations 24 hours retry max 300TPS default
 - EventBridge Pipes:
   - 1 to 1 mapping, source -> target only.
 Supports all integrations as the EB
   - Maintains message order - uses event source mapping underneath
   - Set MaxRetryAttempt for polling (default: -1 inifinite!)
   - Set batch size(10 default), batch window(5 sec default), no of concurrent batches per shard, on error config for polling
   - Backs of 1 retry per minute